Comcast/xCOMPASS/README.md

 Jayati Dev, Bahman Rashidi, Vaibhav Garg.
 [Models of Applied Privacy (MAP): A Persona Based Approach to Threat Modeling.](https://dl.acm.org/doi/fullHtml/10.1145/3544548.3581484) In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23).

 Rahmadi Trimananda.
 [The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://www.usenix.org/conference/soups2024/technical-sessions) USENIX SOUPS 2024 Lightning Talks.

+Rahmadi Trimananda.
+[The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://lascon.org/speakers/) OWASP LASCON 2024.

+Rahmadi Trimananda.
+[The Golden xCOMPASS: The Compass You Need to Navigate through the App-Privacy Universe!](https://digitalprivacy.ieee.org/events/digital-privacy-workshop) IEEE Digital Privacy Workshop 2024.

   <h1> License </h1>